TempleEight/temple-docs/TempleEight/docs/reference/templefile-primitives.md

 sidebar_label: Templefile Primitives
 ---

-Templefile supports 8 primitive types, roughly aligned with those found in `SQL` style languages.
+Templefiles support 8 primitive types, roughly aligned with those found in `SQL` style languages.
 Any attribute of a service can be of any of these types.

 ```temple-type
 bool